lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 ##### Requirements

 - TypeScript ships decorator metadata (TypeScript 5.2, scheduled for 2023-08-22)
+- Babel ships decorator proposal plugin with metadata support (Babel 7.23.0, 2023-09-25)

 ##### Changes

 - Make Lit decorators "hybrid", working in either experimental or standard environments.
-- Non-core packages with decorators (@lit/labs) must follow a similar plan
+- Non-core packages with decorators (`@lit/localize`, `@lit-labs/context`) must follow a similar plan
 - Update `static elementProperties` to read from `[Symbol.metadata]`
   - Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
 We should use that as the source-of-truth going forward.